Siwensun/Ouroboros/README.md

 > - Presented by University of California, Irvine; Huazhong University of Science and Technology; University of Florida; Stony Brook University
 > - :mailbox_with_mail: Primary contact: [Shanlin Sun]([https://siwensun.github.io/]) ( shanlins@uci.edu )
 >

+## Highlights <a name="highlights"></a>

+:star2: Ouroboros is a neural lighting simulator for image decomposition and composition.
+:star2: Single-step diffusion models for cycle-consistent lighting simulator.
+:star3: Zero-shot generalized to neural video inverse and forward rendering.

+## 📰 News

+## 📝 TODO List

+- \[ \] Release Arxiv.
+- \[ \] Release full implementation and checkpoints.
+- \[ \] Release training data.